Dry or scaly skin

 Individual results may vary.

-When the immune system detects these substances, the body produces more in the skin, starting the vicious cycle again.
+When the immune system detects these substances, the body produces more IL-13 in the skin, starting the vicious cycle again.

 For illustrative purposes.